andresg9108/manyp/README.md

 See how the first line of the "head.html" file shows "&lt;!&#45;&#45;Route: temp2.html&#45;&#45;&gt;" which tells our page which HTML template to use.

-***Warning: It is recommended to restart the processes in the console using Ctrl + C and again "npm start", this so that they recognize the changes in the file "Gruntfile.js".
+***Warning: It is recommended to restart the processes in the console using Ctrl + C and again "npm start", this so that they recognize the changes in the file "Gruntfile.js" and the new files.
 If it is necessary to re-save the changes made for the production files to be updated.
-It is also important while we are in the development phase to verify that our browser is not using the cache, since this will prevent the page from being updated correctly.***
+It is also important while we are in the development phase to verify that our browser is not using the cache, as this will prevent the page from updating correctly.***

 If all is well we should see our new page at the following URL.